felixkoch/snowflake/README.md

 ## Warning
 This app is a proof of concept.
 There is no authentication in this app.

+## Power BI Playground

+If you want to experiment with some apaleo data and Power BI, you can use the `hackathon.pbix` in the repository.
+The data, measures, KPIs and reports shown are stored there for offline usage.

 ## Getting Started

 First, run the development server: